Nissan: Merger with Prince Motor Company

 In 1966, Nissan merged with the Prince Motor Company, bringing more upmarket cars, including the Skyline and Gloria, into its selection.
 The Prince name was eventually abandoned, and successive Skylines and Glorias bore the Nissan name.
+Prince also possessed the necessary expertise in front wheel drive that Nissan lacked - this gave way to the first generation Cherry/100A model in 1971.
 "Prince" was used at the Japanese Nissan dealership "Nissan Prince Shop" until 1999, when "Nissan Red Stage" replaced it.
 Nissan Red Stage itself has been replaced as of 2007.
 The Skyline lives on as the G Series of Infiniti.

 To capitalize on the renewed investment during 1964 Summer Olympics, Nissan established the gallery on the second and third floors of the San-ai building, located in Ginza, Tokyo.
 To attract visitors, Nissan started using beautiful female showroom attendants where Nissan held a competition to choose five candidates as the first class of Nissan Miss Fairladys, modeled after "Datsun Demonstrators" from the 1930s who introduced cars.
 The Fairlady name was used as a link to the popular Broadway play My Fair Lady of the era.
 Miss Fairladys became the marketers of the Datsun Fairlady 1500.

 In April 2008, 14 more Miss Fairlady candidates were added, for a total of 45 Nissan Miss Fairlady pageants (22 in Ginza, 8 in Sapporo, 7 in Nagoya, 7 in Fukuoka).

 In April 2012, 7 more Miss Fairlady candidates were added, for a total of 48 Nissan Miss Fairlady pageants (26 in Ginza, 8 in Sapporo, 7 in Nagoya, 7 in Fukuoka).

 In April 2013, 6 more Miss Fairlady candidates were added to Ginza showroom, for a total of 27 48th Ginza Nissan Miss Fairlady pageants.